Best Family Nurse Practitioner Programs in Kentucky

 Online & Campus Based - Visit Website

-Western Kentucky University's Doctor of Nursing Practice (DNP) with Family Nurse Practitioner concentration prepares advanced practice nurses for leadership roles in healthcare.
-This rigorous 76-credit program emphasizes evidence-based practice, health policy development, and clinical expertise.
-Students gain comprehensive skills through a hybrid format, focusing on advanced physiological assessment, pharmacology, and primary care for infants, children, and adults.
-Graduates are eligible for national FNP certification and can pursue diverse healthcare leadership opportunities.
+Western Kentucky University's Doctor of Nursing Practice with Family Nurse Practitioner concentration prepares advanced practice nurses for healthcare leadership through a rigorous 76-credit hybrid program.
+Emphasizing evidence-based practice, health policy development, and clinical expertise, this program requires a minimum 3.25 GPA for admission.
+Students gain comprehensive skills in advanced physiological assessment, pharmacology, and primary care for infants, children, and adults.
+Graduates are eligible for national FNP certification and can pursue diverse leadership opportunities.
+The program requires an entrance exam for admission.

 University of Louisville